lengfeld/blockdiff/README.md

 sys	0m1.484s
 -> corrupted patch

 Add a `--dry-run` option to `blockdiff patch`.
 Don't write the target file.
 Just check whether the patch file is not corrupted and all copied blocks are available in the source file.

 Add multiple source blocks in the command copy.
 Detect data corruption in the source file and fallback to another block.
-This should make the patch operation more resitents against bit errors on the storage media.
+This should make the patch operation more resilient against bit errors on the storage media.

+The command `blockdiff info` should be able to read "gz" files.
+A user of blockdiff is going to compress the patch files.

+Support interrupted patch operations.
+No need to download the whole patch file again.
+Just continue the download and patch operation in the middle of the patch file.